TheChronicMonster/coinflipper/index.md

 This is a core component of any Reach program.
 The Participant Interact Interface is made up of participants and participant classes.
 Each participant name must be unique.

-It is common in cryptology to name participants in order of Caller, Flipper, Carol, Dave, etc. An eavesdropper is named Eve, malicious attackers are named Mallory, Intruders are known as Trudy, Whistle-blowers are Wendy, and provers and verifiers are Peggy and Victor, but cryptographers who are also lovers of popular game shows may use Pat and Vanna. _[source](http://www.nancy.cc/2016/08/23/cryptography-names-alice-bob-eve/)_
+It is common in cryptology to name participants in order of Alice, Bob, Carol, Dave, etc. An eavesdropper is named Eve, malicious attackers are named Mallory, Intruders are known as Trudy, Whistle-blowers are Wendy, and provers and verifiers are Peggy and Victor, but cryptographers who are also lovers of popular game shows may use Pat and Vanna. _[source](http://www.nancy.cc/2016/08/23/cryptography-names-alice-bob-eve/)_

 Now that we've defined our methods for the inferface in the reach file, let's add the objects to our Player class.